ahmedamsoliman-1/CppND-Capstone-Snake-Game/README.md

 ```
 * Already outlined project
 * The project pass satisfy the "README" and "Compiling and Testing"
-* The project will pass at least five creiteria for the rubric
+* The project will pass at least five criteria for the rubric
 ```

 ## Step 3: Build your application